Aby-joseph04/CodeAlpha_Basic-Network-Sniffer/README.md

-# Code Alpha Cyber Security Internship

-## Task 1: Basic Network Sniffer
+# Task 1: Basic Network Sniffer

 This is my first internship project with **Code Alpha**, where I built a simple **Network Sniffer in Python**.
 The tool captures and analyzes network packets on a Windows machine.